-Fundrise Review After Six Years of Investing
+Fundrise Review After Seven Years of Investing

 Fundrise is a Washington, D.C.-based real estate and alternative assets platform enabling non-accredited investors to invest in high-quality real estate and pre-IPO startups.